babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 However, moving applications is just one side of the equation.
-Migrating data is one thing - making sure that applications work properly is another, far more important thing.
-In fact, migrating data to PostgreSQL can be relatively easy, while migration entire application stacks can be really difficult.
+Migrating data is one thing - making sure that applications work properly is another, far more important goal.
+In fact, migrating data to PostgreSQL can be relatively easy, while migrating entire application stacks can be really difficult.

 That's exactly why Babelfish is so important.
-It allows you to take existing applications, hook them up to TDS-enabled PostgreSQL and run them more quickly and more easily, even while some migration work might still be going on.
+It allows you to take existing applications, hook them up to TDS-enabled PostgreSQL and run them more quickly and easily, even while some migration work might still be going on.

-A second option is to move application from MS SQL to PostgreSQL without touching the application at all.
+A second option is to move applications from MS SQL to PostgreSQL without touching them at all.
 Why is that so important?
 If you get your source code under control, life is usually easier.
 But what if you want to move old legacy applications from Microsoft SQL Server to PostgreSQL, legacy applications which cannot be modified easily, because the source code is not open, is lost, or is simply too hard to